 By default, DataVault will search in the item name only.
 You can adjust search settings to look in other fields and to apply case-sensitivity.
 To do this, tap on the tools icon at the top right and then choose Extended Search.
 Four options are available: Search in Labels, Search in Values, Search in Memo, and Case Sensitive.
 Simply enable (ON) the option where you want to be able to look for information.

-Once you have entered several items, you can save time by making a copy of an existing item and changing some of the fields.
-To do this, go to the tree or list screen, select an item, then tap on the Duplicate button in the tool bar.
+If you have several items that are similar, you can save time by making a copy of an existing item and changing some of the fields.
+To do this, go to List or Folder view, select an item then tap on the Duplicate button in center of the toolbar.

 There are two ways to delete items.
 The first way is to go to the tree or list view and swipe your finger from left to right on the item name.
 A red Delete button should appear to the right of the item name.
 Tap the button to delete the item.
 The second way is to select an item from the tree or list view and tap on the Delete button in the tool bar.